-Retirement Commissioner Diane Maxwell backs early access to Kiwisaver funds for Down Syndrome man Tim Fairhall
+Retirement Commissioner Diane Maxwell backs early access to KiwiSaver funds for Down Syndrome man Tim Fairhall

 But Tim's condition, and those of other New Zealanders with congenital life-shortening conditions, do not come under any of the justifications for opting out of the scheme, or having funds released under hardship applications.

 "Tim should be able to access his savings.
-He has worked hard, saved his money and wants some active years after he stops working, which is a pretty reasonable expectation," says Retirement Commissioner Diane Ms Maxwell, the head of the Commission for Financial Capability.
+He has worked hard, saved his money and wants some active years after he stops working, which is a pretty reasonable expectation," says Maxwell, the head of the Commission for Financial Capability (CFFC).

 "This issue cannot end up in the 'too hard basket'.
 It may not be easy but it just requires a commitment to work until we get the settings right for more and more New Zealanders.
 And when we look back in years to come I would like to think we had the courage and the ambition to do that."